Scheduling

 and Slot

 resources on the server, the Scheduling Client that is attempting to book the urgent appointment only needs to know that a new appointment can be booked.
-Any changes to existing appointments can be detected using [ITI-118], or, if the ITI Scheduling profile is implemented in an environment with an existing FHIR Subscription infrastructure, via a SubscriptionNotification
+Any changes to existing appointments can be detected using the [ITI-118] transaction, or, if the ITI Scheduling profile is implemented in an environment with an existing FHIR Subscription infrastructure, via a SubscriptionNotification

 for the changed appointment(s).